-The current minimum standard for new light vehicles in Australia is ADR 79/04, which is based on the Euro 5 standards.
-The current minimum standard for new heavy vehicles is ADR 80/03, which is based on the Euro V standards, with equivalent US or Japanese standards accepted as alternatives.
-The Australian Government's Ministerial Forum on Vehicle Emissions is currently undertaking a review to consider whether Australia should adopt the Euro 6 standards for light vehicles and Euro VI standards for heavy vehicles.
+The current minimum noxious emission standard for new light vehicles in Australia is ADR 79/04, which is based on an international standard known as Euro 5.
+The current minimum noxious emission standard for new heavy vehicles is ADR 80/03, which is based on an international standard known as Euro V, with vehicles meeting equivalent US or Japanese standards also accepted.

-- Summary of Emission Standards for Light Petrol Vehicles in Australia (1972–Present)
+- Summary of emission requirements for new petrol passenger cars in Australia

 The regulation of emissions from vehicles once they are on the road (in-service) is the responsibility of the state and territory governments.
 However, the Australian Government undertaken a number of studies to improve the understanding of emissions performance of the in-service passenger car fleet.